vijay-shankaranand/tp/docs/UserGuide.md

 Format: `add_tag t/TAG_NAME`

 * The tag name **must not already exist** in JobFestGo.
-* The tag name must be alphanumeric, i.e, should consist only of alphabets and numbers, and no other characters.
+* The tag name must be alphanumeric, i.e, should consist only of alphabets and numbers, and no other characters (including whitespace).

 Examples:
 * `add_tag t/vendors`